sefeoglu/CRE_PTM/README.md

 # Large Language Models for Continual Relation Extraction
-The results of this work have been submitted to Springer Applied Intelligence Journal!
+The results of this work have been submitted to possible IEEE Journal!
 It is under revision !